Trump lashes out at Biden in Rose Garden: 'There's never been a time when two candidates were so different'

 Trump on Tuesday also continued to harangue Biden as “weak” on his stance toward China.

-“So Joe Biden and President Obama freely allowed China to pillage our factories, plunder our communities and steal our most precious secrets,” Trump said, adding, “I've stopped it largely.'”
+“So Joe Biden and President Obama freely allowed China to pillage our factories, plunder our communities and steal our most precious secrets,” Trump said, adding, “I've stopped it largely.”

 Trump added that Biden’s entire career in politics had been a “gift to the Chinese Communist Party.”